samjschapiro/samjschapiro.github.io/_posts/2024-06-03-mathematical-theory-of-scientific-creativity.md

 ## Background on Creativity

-Creativity is broadly defined to be the process by which novel, useful, and surprising ideas are generated.
+Creativity is the process by which novel, useful, and surprising ideas are generated.

 ## Scientific Creativity Setting